luyilin/kokk/README.md

 ```

-### Set the demos' custom title and description
+### Set the examples' custom title and description

-You can use following html comment marks in each demo markdown file to set costom title and description of the demo.
+You can use following html comment marks in each example markdown file to set costom title and description of it.

 ```
 <!-- title-start -->